Yedomon/plastomics101/README.md

 Tips:

 During the annotation process make sure you get the translation of rps12 gene.
-To get this use reference as third part or include multiple annotator together
+To get this use reference as third part or include multiple annotator together.
+Check the genebank file in notebook and Ctrl + H to see if rps12 was translated.
+Use gbsextractor to get CDS and use my awk script to explode then check some doubling manually.
+In my case, ndhB, rpl23, rpl2, ycf1, ycf2, rps7 and rps12 were doubled.
+For ycf1, take the longest.